Remembering Clarence Avant: The Influential Music Industry Veteran who Impacted Quincy Jones, Pharrell Williams, Whitney Houston, and More

 Clarence Avant’s presence in the music industry extended into the 1950s.
 He counted among his clients Sarah Vaughan, Jimmy Smith, and composer Lalo Schifrin.
 At the start of his career, he was mentored by Joe Glaser, Louis Armstrong’s longtime manager.
 Clarence Avant meets Jones for the first time, the first black person to have a position of vice-president in a record company (Mercury) when he manages Jimmy Smith.
 While the other jazz artists get $100,000 contracts, he asks for $450,000 for his artist.
 A bold number that impresses Jones.
 “He managed to sign the contract” Jones recalled later.
 “I respected him for that. »

-Clarence Avant pushed the boundaries of what black leaders could accomplish in industries plagued by racism.
+Clarence Avant pushed the boundaries of what black leaders might accomplish in industries plagued by racism.
 He became a staple of Venture and Sussex Records.
 There he signed Bill Withers, Dennis Coffey, and the Gallery, but also ran a distribution company.
 He thus produced the Paramount film Save the Children, released in 1973.
 Two years later, he founded Tabu Records, a label in which live hitmakers like Kool and the Gang, the SOS Band, and Alexander O’Neal.
 He also buys the Los Angeles radios KAGB and KTYM.

 A few years later, he became a consultant to Jheryl Busby (Motown) and several notable producers, including Jimmy Jam and Terry Lewis, LA Reid, Babyface, and Narada Michael Walden.
 Other personalities who have worked with him include Jimmy Iovine, Barbra Streisand, Kenny Gamble, and Walter Yetnikoff.
 At the end of the 1980s, he was in charge of promoting Michael Jackson’s Bad tour, earning 125 million dollars.